Anti Fatigue Mat

 FAQ

-Are smart anti fatigue mats commercially available now?
+Are smart anti-fatigue mats commercially available now?

-Will smart mats replace traditional anti fatigue mats?
+Will smart mats replace traditional mats?

 Are smart mats suitable for government and education fitouts?